RobinU434/PyDoxyUML/README.md

 # PyDoxyUML

-PyDoxyUML is a Python package that collects Python code documentation and creates Doxygen-style documentation, along with generating Unified Modeling Language (UML) diagrams.
+PyDoxyUML is a Python package that collects Python code documentation (in google template) and creates Doxygen-style documentation, along with generating Unified Modeling Language (UML) diagrams.

 ## Features